MP Estate Planning UK

 TriggerWhat it meansPractical example

-Tax liabilityAny taxable event for the arrangementCapital gain on sale of shares
+UK tax liabilityAny taxable event creates a registration obligationCapital gain on sale of shares held in the trust

-What to do next: check the deed, list assets and follow our simple decision path or seek advice if unclear.
+What to do next: review the trust deed, list all trust assets and their locations, and follow the decision path below — or seek specialist advice if the position is unclear.

 A well-organized office desk featuring a stack of legal documents and a laptop displaying a spreadsheet, symbolizing trust registration.
 In the foreground, a professional, focused individual in business attire reviews the documents carefully, emphasizing the significance of compliance with HMRC regulations.
 The middle ground includes an ornate wooden filing cabinet filled with neatly organized folders labeled "Trusts," "HMRC," and "Legal," enhancing the theme of organization and responsibility.
 The background showcases a softly lit office environment with warm natural light streaming through a window, creating a professional yet inviting atmosphere.
 The overall mood conveys diligence, clarity, and a commitment to proper legal procedures surrounding trusts.